 Members of the Hunnemannia plant genus are half hardy annuals or perennials that flower from the summer until early autumn.

-They have fern-like leaves and carry stems that reach up to 60 cm in height and carry poppy like flowers of yellow.
+They have fern-like leaves and carry stems that reach up to 60 cm (24 inches) in height and carry poppy like flowers of yellow.

 Some common names for Hunnemannia are Golden cup and Mexican tulip poppy.

 It is probably best to start growing Golden cup and tulip poppies indoors first.